buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Turn**: is 10 minutes, that is, 60 rounds

-> The D | D game has neither losers nor winners, it has only players who love to exercise their imagination.
+> The D&D game has neither losers nor winners, it has only players who love to exercise their imagination.
 The players and the DM share in creating adventures in fantasy lands where heroes abound and magic actually works.
-In a certain sense, the D | D game has no rules, only rule suggestions.
+In a certain sense, the D&D game has no rules, only rule suggestions.
 No rule is inviolate, particularly if a new or altered rule will encourage creativity and imagination.
 The important thing is to enjoy the adventure.
 (Tom Moldvay, 03/12/1980.
 And everything said also applies to OBSS!
 NdA)

 In the Manual, you will find different types of boxes, each has a precise meaning: